 The Serengeti is synonymous with the Great Wildebeest Migration, the largest overland migration on Earth.
 Here’s what makes it so extraordinary

-While the Great Wildebeest Migration is the Serengeti’s star attraction, the ecosystem is teeming with wildlife year-round:
+While the Great Wildebeest Migration is the Serengeti’s most famous spectacle, the ecosystem offers extraordinary wildlife viewing throughout the year.

 We are offer Serengeti wildebeest migration Safari-specific tours, designed to give visitors the best chance to witness iconic moments like Mara river crossings or the calving season.
 These tours cater to all budgets and preferences, with expert guides who understand the migration patterns and can maximize your wildlife sightings.